-BP’s first Military Placement Programme (MPP) Discovery Day took place in February, with a further Discovery Day planned for later in the year.
-SaluteMyJob chats to Charlotte Stacey, Early Careers Talent Partner at BP, about the day and she offers some valuable top tips for employers looking to host their own Insight Day for Service leavers.
+BP’s first Military Placement Programme (MPP) Discovery Day took place in February 2017, with a further Discovery Day later that year.
+We chatted to Charlotte Stacey, Early Careers Talent Partner at BP, about the day and she offers some valuable top tips for employers looking to host their own Insight Day for Service leavers.

 BP’s Discovery Day was designed to give Service leavers a broad understanding of BP’s supply and trading business and also BP’s Military Placement Programme.
 Charlotte explained: “With our Military Placement Programme, we only have one intake per year and I have a number of people contacting me regularly wanting to know more about the opportunities we have, so we felt if we held a Discovery Day, then Service leavers can come in and get a real experience of what it is like to work for us, rather than trying to put them in touch with individuals within the business on an ad-hoc basis.
 We also felt although we have our Military Programme, we also have lots of other vacancies in our organisation so if an individual wanted to come and learn more, this was a great chance to do so.
 Hosting Insight Days are great way for the business to get exposure to the military talent pool.”